Written by Greg Ellifritz

 DON’T EVACUATE INTO A PARKING LOT!
 It’s just too difficult to protect yourself around hundreds of uncleared cars.
 Almost any other evacuation location would be preferable to a parking lot.
 Look for an open area with no cars, areas of disturbed soil, or trash receptacles.
 Ideally there should be some hard cover available nearby.

 Some of you are likely thinking “This isn’t Tripoli.
 I don’t have to worry about car bombs and secondary devices here in America.”
 You are wrong.
 You might have forgotten about the bomb placed in a car in Times Square a couple years ago.
 Or how about the secondary device explosion that detonated after one of Eric Rudolph’s abortion clinic bombings?
-Bombs are set off here too.
+Terrorists use bombs here too.

 Even if you aren’t worried about explosives, think about your evacuation site in relation to active shooters.
 The Columbine school shooting was initially planned as a bombing.
 The killers were waiting in the parking lot evacuation site to shoot the students fleeing from the bomb they had placed when they were first engaged by the school resource officer.
 The school shootings in Jonesborough, Arkansas were perpetrated by two middle school kids who pulled the school fire alarm and then shot students who were evacuating the school.
 Another active killer at a Florida College had the same plan but was stopped before he could execute it.